aahan0511/the2048game/README.md

 Thanks to [JetBrains](https://github.com/JetBrains "JetBrains on GitHub"), for providing the [JetBrains Mono](https://github.com/JetBrains/JetBrainsMono) font.

 ## Python Modules
-Thanks to on the [modules](https://github.com/aahan0511/the2048game/requirements.txt) on which Othello is built on.
+Thanks to on the [modules](https://github.com/aahan0511/the2048game/requirements.txt) on which the2048game is built on.

 ## Original Game
 Thanks to **Gabriele Cirulli** who is an Italian freelance programmer, who also developed the game as a *weekend project*.